-A. Would the project physically divide an established community? • No Impact.
+A. Would the project physically divide an established community? ● No Impact.

-The project site consists of a vacant lot with heavy disturbance in the form of trails, walking paths, off-road vehicle use, and grading in the northern portion of the site.
-The relatively level site's elevation is 942 meters above mean sea level (AMSL) Common native plants onsite and in the area include creosote brush, common fiddleneck, prickly Russian thistle, common stork's bill, western Joshua trees, and various grasses.
-There are 31 Joshua trees present in scattered density throughout the project site and 14 present within a 50-foot buffer of the project site.
+The project site consists of a vacant lot with moderate disturbance in the form of trails, walking paths, off-road vehicle use, and trash and refuse dumping.
+The relatively level site's elevation 9is 942 meters above mean sea level (AMSL) Common native plants onsite and in the area include creosote, cacti, rabbit bush, interior golden bush, cheese bush, species of sage, buckwheat at higher elevations and near drainages, Joshua trees, and various grasses.
 The project site's General Plan and Zoning designation is Manufacturing/Industrial (MI).
 The site and the surrounding area are illustrated in Exhibit 4.
 Land uses and development located in the vicinity of the proposed project site are outlined below: